 For the dressing

-- Roughly chop the walnuts before placing on a baking tray.
-Bake the oven for about 5 minutes or until nice and toasted, given the tray a quick shake midway.
+Roughly chop the walnuts before placing on a baking tray.
+Bake them in the oven for about 5 minutes or until nice and toasted, given the tray a quick shake midway.
 Remove and set aside to let cool.

-- To serve the salad, top with the walnuts and drizzle with the dressing.
-Option to serve with a protein and starch of your choice.
+To serve the salad, top with the walnuts and drizzle with the dressing.
+Option to serve with a protein and starch of your choice to complete the meal.

 Make it vegan: Use maple syrup in place of honey